Pyomo/pyomo/pyomo/contrib/pynumero/doc/source/nlpinterface.rst

 	                                                      #       [   0.,   2.,    0.],
 		                                              #       [-144.,   0.,  192.]]))

-.. seealso:: NLPs can also be created directly from NL-Files using the **AmplNLP** interface
+.. seealso:: NLPs can also be created directly from NL-Files using the **AmplNLP** interface.
+Both, the **AmplNLP** and the **PyomoNLP** interfaces are based on ASL allowing users to write ampl solvers from Python.